makovstanislav/blog/posts/2022-05-17-calling-api.md

 ---

-The article explains how to call API in Scala 3
+The article explains how to call API in Scala 3 using Scala and Java libraries

+...in progress